DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/11c-dind.markdown

 1. What is Docker in Docker (DinD)?
 2. Docker in Docker use cases?
-3. how to use basic Docker in Docker
+3. Run Docker in Docker container
-4. Kelebihan & Kekurangan
+3. The good, the bad, the ugly, and then gets better using Docker in Docker

 Ok langsung aja kita bahas materi yang pertama yaitu